desihub/tutorials/README.md

 * Tutorials designed around wide-ranging subjects (like onskydata) or specific packages (such as fiberassign, redrock).

-# Getting started
+# Environment setup

-The tutorials offered herein utilize a Jupyter server at NERSC.
+The tutorials presented here utilize a Jupyter server at NERSC.
 This facility enables users to access all DESI data at NERSC and work with pre-installed DESI code without necessitating any local downloads or installations.

-Please note, only the tutorials located under getting_started are designed to be compatible for non-DESI NERSC users.
+Please note, only the tutorials located under `getting_started` are designed to be compatible for non-DESI NERSC users.
 The remainder of the tutorials demand access to DESI's private data.

 To commence, you will need to create a NERSC account.
-Follow the instructions detailed on the [DESI wiki](https://desi.lbl.gov/trac/wiki/Computing/AccessNersc), and subsequently log into perlmutter:
+DESI users can follow the instructions detailed on the [DESI wiki](https://desi.lbl.gov/trac/wiki/Computing/AccessNersc).

+Once you have a NERSC account, you can proceed to log into Perlmutter:

 ```
 ssh perlmutter-p1.nersc.gov
 ```

 Jupyter "kernels" are critical in defining a specific set of code versions for use.
-To install DESI Jupyter kernels from perlmutter-p1.nersc.gov (this is a one-time requirement):
+NERSC users can install DESI Jupyter kernels from perlmutter-p1.nersc.gov (this is a one-time requirement) using the following:

 ```
-source /global/cfs/cdirs/desi/software/desi_environment.sh 23.1
+source /global/common/software/desi/desi_environment.sh 23.1
 $DESIMODULES/install_jupyter_kernel.sh 23.1
 $DESIMODULES/install_jupyter_kernel.sh main
 ```

 To procure a copy of the tutorials on cori.nersc.gov, execute: